-When reviewing proposed transactions, a whole-of government approach is taken to protect Australia's national interest.
-Accordingly, the Treasurer has the ability to consult with, and exchange confidential information with, other government departments or agencies before making a decision [e.g. national security agencies, the Department of Immigration and Border Protection, the Australian Taxation Office ("ATO") and the Australian Competition and Consumer Commission ("ACCC")].
-Importantly, the Critical Infrastructure Centre was established within the Department of Home Affairs in 2017 to pre-emptively create a register of national security risks relating to critical infrastructure, in order to aid the FIRB review process.
-Part 6 of this guide (The FIRB Approval Process, on pages 22-29) discusses the nature of the relationship between FIRB, the Register of Foreign Ownership of Australian Assets and the Critical Infrastructure Centre.
+When reviewing proposed transactions, a whole-of indicated the investment would be contrary to government approach is taken to protect Australia's the national interest of Australia and therefore national interest.
+Accordingly, the Treasurer has the would not be likely to receive FIRB approval. ability to consult with, and exchange confidential information with, other government departments • In 2016, proposed bids by State Grid Corporation or agencies before making a decision [e.g. national of China and Cheung Kong Infrastructure security agencies, the Department of Immigration Holdings for the 99-year lease 50.4% of Ausgrid, and Border Protection, the Australian Taxation the NSW electricity distribution network, were Office ("ATO") and the Australian Competition and blocked due to concerns over foreign control of Consumer Commission ("ACCC")].
+Importantly, critical power and communication services. the Critical Infrastructure Centre was established In 2015 and 2016, proposed bids by Pengxin within the Department of Home Affairs in 2017 to Group and Dakang Australian Holdings for pre-emptively create a register of national security S. Kidman & Co were rejected due to concerns risks relating to critical infrastructure, in order to aid that the sale of Australia's largest cattle empire the FIRB review process.
+Part 6 of this guide (The would be against the national interest.
+FIRB Approval Process, on pages 22-29) discusses the nature of the relationship between FIRB, the A summary of a number of recent high profile Register of Foreign Ownership of Australian Assets decisions have been included at the end of this guide. and the Critical Infrastructure Centre.

-Some historical figures

-Figure 1 sets out the number and value of proposals reviewed by FIRB from 2009-10 to 2019-20.
-The Treasurer approves the vast majority of applications and the majority of rejections have been on the grounds of national interest.
+Figure 1 also shows a proportion of applications Some historical figures being withdrawn.
+All FIRB applications and discussions are confidential.
+However, rejections are Figure 1 sets out the number and value of proposals made public.
+Accordingly, where FIRB has indicated reviewed by FIRB from 2009-10 to 2019-20.
+The to an investor that the proposal may be rejected or Treasurer approves the vast majority of applications that specific conditions will apply, the investor will and the majority of rejections have been on the often withdraw their application before the review grounds of national interest. deadline to avoid any details of the transaction being made public.
+Figure 2 sets out the value and number of proposals in 2019-20 approved by the Treasurer by country of investor.